Dawid-Oskwarek/selenium-rest-assured-cucumber/README.md

 # REST-ASSURED-CUCUMBER
-Basic testing framework using Cucumber, RestAssured and TestNG
+Basic testing framework using Cucumber, Selenium, RestAssured and TestNG